As an Amazon Associate we earn from qualifying purchases.

 - Related Questions

-Bra band size range from a 28 to a 56, though the larger sizes are mainly found online or in specialty stores.
-With most U.S. brands, bra cup sizes range from A being the smallest size to H being the largest available, though there are larger cup sizes in existence.
-Currently, the biggest bra size known is a 102 ZZZ, which was a custom designed bra.
+Bra band sizes range from a 28 to a 56, though the larger sizes are mainly found online or in specialty stores.
+For most U.S. brands, bra cup sizes range from A being the smallest size to H being the largest available, though there are larger cup sizes in existence.

 If your bra size is bigger, you may have to shop in a specialty store like Lane Bryant, Torrid, or Avenue; or have a custom-made one created for you.
 This can be expensive, but it is essential to ensure that you have a bra that fits you well and is comfortable to wear.